-The Christmas season is glorious and costly at the same time especially when it comes to food and drink because it becomes the centrepiece of gatherings.
+Christmas is glorious and costly, especially regarding food and drink, because it becomes the centerpiece of gatherings.

-In the game of money you have to become a personal banker and reserve fund specialist if you want to save money for future needs whether it’s long or short-term.
+In the game of money, you must become a personal banker and reserve fund specialist to save money for future needs, whether long- or short-term.

-I’m not talking about investing in the stock market or trying to figure out what you should be investing your money in either.
+I’m not talking about investing in the stock market or trying to figure out what you should invest your money in.

-Some of you may have heard me talk about projected expenses over the years when it comes to your monthly budget but the reserve fund is a bit different.
+Some of you may have heard me talk about your monthly budget’s projected expenses over the years, but the reserve fund is slightly different.

-It was last year I believe when Mary was posting her grocery shops for the grocery game challenge when I noticed she would talk about her Christmas reserve fund.
+I believe it was last year when Mary posted her grocery shops for the grocery game challenge when I noticed she would talk about her Christmas reserve fund.

 The Christmas reserve fund was started this year as we found that we spent more on groceries at Christmas.